Odyhibit/binary_morse/README.md

   --help                  Show this message and exit.

 ```
-They will produce the following output:
+They examples above will produce the following output:

 ```bash
     qiLqLqO7gLuO7i6LqOoA